Jam-Alvarez/javascript-guide/README.md

-    Note: I created this for beginners and also a note for myself incase I forgot some JavaScript codes and its puposes.
+    Note: I created this for beginners and also a note for myself incase I forgot some JavaScript codes and its purposes.

     Feel free to add, update, change or modify something that will make this guide much better! will be much appreciated.